Fondation Recherches 3R - Page d'accueil

 Figure 1

-The project succeeded in establishing a protocol of good intra-laboratory repeatability for measuring intrinsic hepatic clearance of lipophilic xenobiotics using freshly isolated liver cells of rainbow trout, Oncorhynchus mykiss.
-Seasonal fluctuation of trout metabolic capabilities has been identified as a major source of variability of the in-vitro assay (Figure 2).
+The project was successful in establishing a protocol of good intra-laboratory reproducibility for measuring the intrinsic hepatic clearance of lipophilic xenobiotics in freshly-isolated hepatocytes of the rainbow trout (Oncorhynchus mykiss).
+Seasonal fluctuations in the metabolic activity of trout have been identified as a major source of variability in the in-vitro assay.
+To overcome this limitation, existing methods for the cryopreservation of trout hepatocytes (Mingoia et al. 2011) have been adapted and further developed.

-Metabolic rate values and BCF predictions for three chemicals were generated and compared to in-vivo values.
-The in-vitro hepatocyte assay well predicted the in-vivo BCF values, and, importantly, correctly classified the test compounds as “non-bioaccumulative compounds”.
-These findings show the principal utility of the hepatocyte assay, however, the currently existing database is too small to support general conclusions.
+Metabolic-rate values and BCF-predictions for three chemicals were generated and compared to in-vivo estimates.
+The in-vitro hepatocyte assay predicted well the in-vivo BCF-values, and, importantly, correctly classified the test-substances as “non-bioaccumulative compounds”.
+Although these findings confirmed the utility of the hepatocyte assay, the existing database is too small to support the drawing of general conclusions.

 Conclusions and Relevance for 3R